zopefoundation/Zope/docs/zdgbook/Security.rst

 .. note::

-    The examples in this section use socalled "External Methods", which require installing the ``Products.ExternalMethod`` package.
+    The examples in this section use so-called "External Methods", which require installing the ``Products.ExternalMethod`` package.
     Use of that package is discouraged in favor of filesystem-based Product code.